rapidsai/cugraph/docs/cugraph/source/basics/nx_transition.rst

 **************************************
-NetworkX Compatibility and Transition
+NetworkX by calling cuGraph Algorithms
 **************************************

-*Note: this is a work in progress and will be updatred and changed as we better flesh out compatibility issues*
+*Note: This behavior is still supported but will soon be deprecated.
+Going forward, using nx_cugraph as a NetworkX backend will be the the primary method.*

 One of the goals of RAPIDS cuGraph is to mimic the NetworkX API to simplify the transition to accelerated GPU data science.
 However, graph analysis,